 Devnets

-As a way to test this very complex change to the protocol, devnets are frequently run to assess the code quality and make sure that every client implementation agrees on the spec.
+As a way to test this very complex change to the protocol, devnets are frequently run to assess the code quality and ensure that every client implementation agrees on the spec.
 This has helped identify many corner cases of the specification as well as find many issues in client implementations.

 This typically includes: